 As a society we are now, more than ever, accepting greater responsibility for our collective carbon footprint.
 This has seen the popularity of recycled products rise considerably in recent years.
-One product which continues to receive a large amount of attention is plastic timber.
+One product that continues to receive a large amount of attention is plastic timber.
 Plastic timber, or lumber as it is otherwise known, is a synthetic wood structure constructed entirely from plastic.
 It is important to draw the distinction between plastic and composite timber.
-Whilst plastic lumber is made entirely from recycled plastic its neighbour product, composite timber, is a semi-synthetic structure made by combining plastic and wood.
+Whilst plastic lumber is made from 100% recycled plastic its neighbour product, composite timber, is a semi-synthetic structure made by combining plastic and wood.

 Resistant To Insects and Bugs

 When we question the durability of plastic timber we need to consider what it is made from.
 The vast majority of plastic lumber is created from recycled plastic or waste.
 With plastic having one of the largest life cycles on the planet you could certainly make the argument that plastic timber is strong and durable.
 The majority of plastic timber’s strength performance is derived from its resistance to outside elements.
 Traditional wood timber, after a while, succumbs to damage from termites and other wood-eating insects.
 This is a process that occurs especially in products that are intended for outside use.
 But it can occur anywhere.
 Whilst with wooden lumber, you will experience this natural process of decay, with plastic wood, insects such as termites are unable to cause damage.